 Real-time kinematic (RTK) surveys were conducted in multiple locations throughout the study area for quality assurance purposes.
 The accuracy of the LiDAR data is described as standard deviations of divergence (sigma ~ σ) from RTK ground survey points and root mean square error (RMSE) which considers bias (upward or downward).
-These statistics are calculated cumulatively.
+These statistics are calculated cumulatively for each acquisition year.
 For the DOGAMI / ODF study areas, the data have the following accuracy statistics: